jeremybatesDC/vueGridBaseballCard/README.md

 can i offer a 48px touch target (off to the side perhaps) while maintaining tight vertical content like cards actually have?

 ### 2nd release

+Texture move to v2
+Superlatives may have to wait for round 2
+--> "Rookie" or "Single Year" option

 --> validate years in pre-flight